CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/2_ElaborationPhase.md

-Elaboration Phase
+# Elaboration Phase

-####There are four main goals for the Elaboration phase:
+#### There are four main goals for the Elaboration phase:

-###1.
-Analyse the problem domain
+### 1. Analyze the problem domain

-###2.
-Establish architectural foundation
+### 2. Establish architectural foundation

-###3.
-Eliminate highest risk elements (address most in criticaluse-cases)
+### 3. Eliminate highest risk elements (address most in critical use-cases)

-###4.
-Refine the plan of activities and estimates of resources to complete the project
+### 4. Refine the plan of activities and estimates of resources to complete the project

 ***

-The outcome of the Elaboration phase reflects these activities and also in this case produces serveral artifacts:
+The outcome of the Elaboration phase reflects these activities and also in this case produces several artifacts:

 1. Almost complete use-case model with all use-cases and actors identified and most use-case descriptions developed

 2. Identify a set of supplementary requirements (All the requirements that are not associated with with a use-case) including non-functional requirements (Security, reliability, maintainability)

-3. Software Architecture - We take the inital architecture deifined in the Inception phase and we refine it until we get to a software architecture that is complete and part of the deliverables for this phase
+3. Software Architecture - We take the initial architecture defined in the Inception phase and we refine it until we get to a software architecture that is complete and part of the deliverables for this phase

 4. Design model, test cases, executable prototype